FeiFeiDan/feifeisnotebook/project/Project.md

     </tr>
     <tr>
     	<td>__type_parser(value:str) -> bool</td>
-        <td>Get width of the port with regular expression from the type.
+        <td style="text-align:justify; text-justify:inter-ideograph">Get width of the port with regular expression from the type.
 This function will be called by Setter of type.
 It will return false if the parsing is fail.</td>
     </tr>
 </table>